 As principal of Wake Forest High School, it is my pleasure to welcome you to "The Forest"!
-Here at Wake Forest High School, our goal is to graduate our students as productive citizens ready for success in higher education and careers.
-We strive for all of our students to be successful communicators, collaborators, creative and critical thinkers who have mastered the North Carolina Standards and 4 Cs.
+Here at Wake Forest High School, our goal is to graduate students who are open-minded, resilient, and intellectually prepared to lead productive lives in a globally competitive world.

-The staff and administration at Wake Forest High School value:
+The mission of Wake Forest High School is to: